spaff1337/Terraria-Patcher/README.md

 - Increased terragrim drop rate from 3.3% to 10%
 - Replaced tin bars in wood and pearlwood fishing crates with herb bags
 - Made worlds always generate at least 1 enchanted sword shrine
+- Made worlds always generate at least 1 pyramid
 - Unnerfed reaver shark to before 1.4 update

-# Known issues
+# Note
-- Being able to have all 3 food buffs at once
-- Unlimited buffs not being applied when in piggy bank or void bag
-- Having to restart the game to revert the patches
+- You have to restart the game to get rid of the patches